 "Toby, Congressman Mitchell is here."
 She pushed the door ajar and poked her head around the corner.
 "He's been waiting for fifteen minutes."
 She watched Toby ringing a cloth in the water.

 "Well he won't mind waiting another fifteen then," Toby bellowed.
 He sighed, turned to Ginger and apologised.

 "I can do this.
 You've got a meeting."
 She waited a few seconds and then Toby handed her the cloth.
 He looked at himself in the mirror for a moment then adjusted his tie.

 "I should have given him the bloodied copy.
 That would have shut him up," he mumbled before he left.

-Ginger watched him leave and then went back to her task.
+Ginger went back to her task.
 Toby had done a good job but there was still a little blood on Sam's briefcase and she carefully sponged it off, trying not to get the leather too wet.